-I'm currently in the mddle of reviwing "LIFT MORE," the sequel, which is "All Levels," and in many ways is an even better fit for beginners than "LIIFT4."
-Stay tuned for that review!
+Update: I just finished "LIFT MORE," the sequel, which is "All Levels," and in many ways is an even better fit for beginners than "LIIFT4."
+See my full LIIFT MORE Beachbody review here!

 Though "30 Day Breakaway" with Idalis Velazquez is categorized as an "Intermedidate" program, I'm adding it to this list of beginner options because it's Beachbody's only running program, and if ramping up to run a 5k is your jam, this is the program for you.
 It's also gorgeously filmed outside.

 I need to give a big warning about "30DBA," however.
 It was one of only two BOD programs that injured me, and the reason is that its warm-ups are mostly housed in separate videos than its workouts.
 Unfortunately, this means that many people (my foolish self included) will skip them, and thus not be adequately limber -- causing injury.
 Use ample caution with "30 Day Breakaway," listen to your body, and don't skip the warm-ups and cool-downs.

 I was on the fence about including this 9-week, 5 days a week for 20-30 minutes a day "Intermediate" level program, but the first weeks are really closer to "Beginner," and difficulty ramps up over time, so it fits here.